Talks start to settle all WV opioid cases

 The importance of setting a deadline is that the opioid pill companies are now on the clock, he said.

-The details of how the money sought by the plaintiffs’ attorneys would be split have not been reached because talks are still in early stages, Farrell said.
+The details of how the $2.45 billion being sought by the plaintiffs’ attorneys have not been reached because talks are still in early stages, Farrell said.